LearnVueCo/learnvue/articles/v-model-guide.md

 `value` acts as our source of truth.
 We bind it to our child component to set the value of our input, and when our input changes - we update with `value = $event` - which sets value to the new value of our input.

-Let’s continue with our example of using v-model for a custom text input called `CustomTextInput.vue`.
+Let's continue with our example of using v-model for a custom text input called `CustomTextInput.vue`.

-The default name for a value passed using v-model is `modelValue` – which is what we’ll be using for our example.
+The default name for a value passed using v-model is `modelValue` – which is what we'll be using for our example.

 However, we can pass a custom model name like this.
 When we use a custom model name, the name of the emitted method will be `update:name` and the prop passed will be `name`.